-Post capping and placement of the subsoils and topsoil layers it is proposed to landscape the site using a proprietary grass cover mix suited for pasture.
-Grass cover in addition to providing fodder for stock will prevent erosion of the soils and will provide a final appearance similar to surrounding land use.
+Post capping and placement of the subsoils and topsoil layers it is proposed to landscape the site using a high value multi species grass cover.
+Grass is used to prevent erosion of the soils and to provide an attractive final visual appearance for the site.